ammanvedi/Documental/README.md

 build the gulp module from source

-<pre><code>user# cd src/gulp_module/
+<pre><code>user# cd src/
 user# npm install

-user# cd node_modules/documental/src
+user# gulp build-npm
-user# gulp
+user# gulp --gulpfile test.gulpfile.js docs
-...
 </code></pre>

-you can now adjust gulp-module/gulpfile.js to point to the desired files and run the documentation task.
+you can now adjust test.gulpfile.js to point to the desired files and run the documentation task.
 Note; if you want to use the app when building from source, make sure you have built this also.
 The process is outlined below.

 ##### Source Structure